-The TMS370Cx1x architecture is based on the Von Neuman architecture, where the program memory and data memory share a common address space.
-All peripheral input/output is memory mapped in this same common address space.
-As shown in Figure 3, the TMS370Cx1x provides memory-mapped RAM, ROM, data EEPROM, I/O pins, peripheral functions, and system-interrupt vectors.
+The TMS370Cx8x architecture is based on the Von Neuman architecture, in which the program memory and data memory share a common address space.
+All peripheral input/output is memory-mapped in this same common address space.
+As shown in Figure 3, the TMS370Cx8x provides memory-mapped RAM, ROM, data EEPROM, I/O pins, peripheral functions, and system-interrupt vectors.

 The peripheral file contains all I/O port control, peripheral status and control, EEPROM, EPROM, and system-wide control functions.
-The peripheral file is located between 1010h to 104Fh and is divided logically into four peripheral file frames of 16 bytes each.
+The peripheral file consists of 256 contiguous addresses located from 1000h to 10FFh and is divided logically into 16 peripheral file frames of 16 bytes each.
 Each on-chip peripheral is assigned to a separate frame through which peripheral control and data information is passed.
+The TMS370Cx8x has its on-chip peripherals and system control assigned to peripheral file frames 1 through 4, addresses 1010h through 104Fh.

-TMS370Cx1x CPU (continued)
+TMS370Cx8x CPU (continued)

-[†] Reserved means that the address space is reserved for future expansion.
+[†]Reserved means that the address space is reserved for future expansion, means the address space is not accessible.

 Figure 3.
-TMS370Cx1x Memory Map
+TMS370Cx8x Memory Map